What are the Components of Financial Statements?

 The cash flow statement bridges that gap and helps various stakeholders of the business to understand the sources of cash and utilization of cash.
 There are three sections to the cash flow statement, namely:

 - Cash Flow from Operating Activities – It starts from Operating Profit and reconciles operating profit to cash.

 - Cash Flow from Investing Activities – It comprises of all acquisition/purchase of long term assets and disposal/sale of long term Assets and other investment which are not included in cash equivalent.
-It also includes receipts of interest and dividend from investments.
+It also includes receipts of interest and dividends from investments.

-- Cash flow Statement provides information about the company’s cash receipts and cash payments during an accounting period which provides meaningful information to analyze the liquidity, solvency and financial flexibility of the business.
+- Cash flow Statement provides information about the company’s cash receipts and cash payments during an accounting period, which provides meaningful information to analyze the liquidity, solvency, and financial flexibility of the business.

 This has been a guide to Components of Financial Statements.
-Here we discuss the top 4 components including income statement, balance sheet, cash flows, statement of changes in equity with its format and explanation.
+Here we discuss the top 4 components, including income statement, balance sheet, cash flows, statement of changes in Equity with its format, and explanation.
 You may learn more about accounting from the following articles –